tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ### Cannot scale to multi-GPU
 If you're unable to scale to multiple GPUs almost linearly:
-1. First make sure that the ResNet example can scale.
+1. First make sure that the ImageNet-ResNet example can scale.
 Run it with `--fake` to use fake data.
 	If not, it's a bug or an environment setup problem.
 2. Then note that your model may have a different communication-computation pattern that affects efficiency.
 	 There isn't a simple answer to this.